Kreative21/Dexora/README.md

 Found a bug, have a feature request, or want to suggest an improvement?

-You can use Dexora's built-in **Help & Feedback** feature or open an issue in this repository.
+You can use Déxora's built-in **Help & Feedback** feature or open an issue in this repository.

 When reporting a bug, providing the following information can help: